NeonGreen99/Retail_sales_EDA/README.md

 ```

 ### 2. Data Exploration & Cleaning
-- **Record Count**: Determine the total number of records in the dataset.
-- **Customer Count**: Find out how many unique customers are in the dataset.
-- **Category Count**: Identify all unique product categories in the dataset.
 - **Null Value Check**: Check for any null values in the dataset and delete records with missing data.
 ```sql
 -- Check for null values in the dataset
 SELECT * FROM retail_sales